5 Heat Safety Tips for Workplace Compliance & Employee Health

 - Use the NIOSH heat safety app (or similar tool) to determine the heat risk of the job site

-- Create a response plan in case someone is in need of medical attention
+- Create a response plan in case someone needs medical attention

-Once you have a plan in place and can see it in action, it’s critical that you continuously reflect and improve upon it.
+Once you have a plan in place and can see it in action, it’s critical to continuously reflect and improve upon it.
 After each heat safety incident, the heat safety officer and their colleagues should look back on what went well and what can be improved for next time.